 19. Building a roadmap

 After voting and discussing each suggestion, pick a selection of low-effort and high-effort projects depending on the size of your product team.
-The ideas remaining can be picked up again at the next roadmapping session.
+The ideas remaining can be picked up again at the next road mapping session.

 20. Name the sprint